-- Members of the Executive Board and Supervisory Board and certain employees designated as "insiders" are subject to further restrictions related to dealing in Wolters Kluwer shares or other securities, set out in the Insider Dealing Policy.
+- If you are aware of inside information, you may not use that information to deal in Wolters Kluwer shares or other securities or recommend another person to engage in dealing in Wolters Kluwer shares or other securities. - You may also not disclose inside information to anyone else. - Members of the Executive Board and Supervisory Board and certain employees designated as "insiders" are subject to further restrictions related to dealing in Wolters Kluwer shares or other securities, set out in the Insider Dealing Policy.

-→ 1.
+- → 1.
 Our Code of Business Ethics

 - → 2.
 Raising Concerns and Questions

-- $\rightarrow$ 3.
+- → 3.
 Respecting and Protecting Our People

 - → 4.
 Safeguarding our Information and Assets

 - → 5.
 Acting Responsibly

 - → 6.
 Acting with Integrity

-- → 7.
-Following the Law